open-data-kazakhstan/population-projections-by-regions/README.md

 ## Data

 Sourse data is in xslx format and located in archive/source.xslx.
-Data soursed from https://stat.gov.kz/api/iblock/element/6584/file/ru/
+Data sourced from https://stat.gov.kz/api/iblock/element/6584/file/ru/

-We downoladed data from that source and located in acrhive as source.xsls
+We downoladed data from that source and located it in acrhive as source.xsls

 We have processed the source data to make it normalized and derived  several aggregated datasets from it: